 According to most of the interviewees, the trust building is a rather long process which requires credibility and familiar people.
-As a saying from Bosnia and Herzegovina, Jack defined "...you have to stay away a couple of years from Bosnia to notice that the grass is growing".
+As a saying from Bosnia and Herzegovina, a male participant defined "...you have to stay away a couple of years from Bosnia to notice that the grass is growing".
 Harry described that trust building is like mountain climbing.